-The chief constable for the Police Service of Northern Island put the blame for the violence on members of the loyalist Ulster Volunteer Force, who were "orchestrating violence for their own selfish motives."
+The chief constable for the Police Service of Northern Island blamed the violence on members of the loyalist Ulster Volunteer Force, who were “orchestrating violence for their own selfish motives.”

-Northern Ireland's political leaders have called for an end to the pro-British protests, and politicians, clergy and community met Sunday to discuss possible ways to bring about an end to the unrest.
+Northern Ireland’s political leaders have called for an end to the protests and politicians, clergy and community met Sunday to discuss possible ways to achieve that aim.

 “Everyone involved needs to step back.
 The lack of control is very worrying,” Chief Constable Matt Baggott told CNN.

 A large number of police officers have been pulled away from their normal duties to deal with the demonstrations, Baggott said.